 Macronutrients, also referred to as “macros”, are nutrients that your body needs in large amounts.
 They give us energy and maintain the body’s systems and structures to function properly.
 A healthy balanced diet consists of all three macronutrients: carbohydrates (carbs), fat and protein.
 While carbs and fat have often been demonised, the opposite has been true for protein.

 Protein is made up of tiny building blocks called amino acids.
 When we consume protein in food and drinks it is digested and broken down into amino acids.
 Our body then uses these amino acids to make new proteins such as muscle, tissues, enzymes and hormones.

 There are about 20 different types of amino acids that join together in different combinations to make up protein.
 The body can produce 11 of these amino acids and these are called the “non-essential amino acids”.
 The other 9 are called the “essential amino acids” and cannot be synthesised naturally by the body.
 We must obtain these essential amino acids from the foods we eat as they all have unique properties that are needed for our bodies to function normally.

 We need to include protein in our diet daily because our bodies can’t store protein the same way they do with fats and carbs.
 Our muscles are made largely of protein and enable us to do all sorts of activities like running, dancing and even day-to-day tasks like lifting objects.
 Protein is also necessary for our immune system, digestion, hair and nail growth, and numerous other bodily functions.

-- Oxygenation – formation of haemoglobin, which is a protein found in the red blood cells that carries oxygen in your body.
+Oxygenation – formation of haemoglobin, which is a protein found in the red blood cells that carry oxygen in your body.